Career in Holistic Nutrition: Job Duties and Responsibilities

 Like other nutritionists, holistic nutritionists must develop active listening and critical thinking skills.
 Good communication skills are essential as well.
 Since most holistic nutritionists are self-employed, they also must know how to operate a business.
 They need to have good administrative, organizational and computer skills to run a successful practice.

 Holistic nutritionists usually work as consultants, either in an integrated clinic or as solo practitioners.
 They may also work in school or corporate settings.
 Some holistic nutritionists choose to specialize in areas such as holistic sports nutrition, home nutrition or family nutrition therapy.
 Other careers in holistic nutrition include research, teaching and working for a supplement manufacturer or whole foods company.
 Writing nutrition guides or working as a chef are other career possibilities.
-According to the BLS, the mean annual salary as of May 2014 for this profession is $57,440.
-The job opportunities for this career from 2012-2022 is expected to grow 21%.
+According to the BLS, the mean annual salary as of May 2014 for this dietitians and nutritionists is $57,440.
+Job opportunities are expected to grow 16 between 2014 and 2024.

 There are many degree programs available to those interested in careers in holistic nutrition.
 Most nutritionists hold a bachelor's degree in a health-related discipline, and some may even hold a master's degree in a related field.
 Holistic nutrition education programs focus on natural healing, exercise, diet and philosophy in the promotion of human health.
 The National Association of Nutrition Professionals (NANP) formulates standards for holistic nutrition education and maintains a list of recommended programs (www.nanp.org).